httl-lang/HTTL/README.md

 # HTTL - HyperText Transfer Language

 HTTL (HyperText Transfer Language) is a lightweight programming language designed for developers who prefer using code to interact with APIs rather than relying on a UI.
-It is a declarative language that allows you to write HTTP queries, store their results in variables, and reference them in subsequent queries—similar to SQL.
+It is a declarative language that allows you to write HTTP queries, store their results in variables, and reference them in subsequent queries - similar to SQL.

 HTTL simplifies data exchange and orchestration across diverse services by allowing you to write queries for multiple APIs in a single file.